pscally1005/pscally1005.github.io/_posts/delete/2025-10-31-caramel-sauce.markdown

 - sauce
 Description: Here's a super simple caramel sauce recipe that uses only 4 ingredients, without any cream, <a href='/misc/dairy#skim-milk'>milk</a>, or <a href='/misc/dairy#butter'>butter</a>.
 This <a href='/misc/dairy'>dairy</a> free caramel sauce involves just bringing <a href='/misc/hidden-sugar'>sugar</a> to a boil, and flavoring it with vanilla and salt.
 You can even make it <a href='/misc/hidden-sugar'>sugar free</a> using monk fruit or allulose
 Instructions:
-- Add sugar and water to a small stainless steel sauce pot.
-Either brown or white sugar will work, or try any low calorie sweetener.
+- Add <a href='/misc/hidden-sugar'>sugar</a> and water to a small stainless steel sauce pot.
+Either brown or white <a href='/misc/hidden-sugar'>sugar</a> will work, or try any <a href='/misc/calories'>low calorie</a> sweetener.
 Mix until fully dissolved

 - Add the pot to the stove over medium high heat, and bring to a bubble with occasional stirring